sharellcodes/Twitter-Followers/README.md

 # Twitter-Followers
-Data mining script that was developed for a Social Media and Data Mining course at Syracuse University.
-Worked with a group of five other people.
+This is a Python script that utilizes data mining, data visualization and the Twitter API.
+This script was developed for a Social Media and Data Mining course at Syracuse University, and I worked with a group of five other people.
+It was created in 2020.

 ## Objective
 To find the number/percentage of Twitter follower overlap for U.S. politicians in order to analyze how often people follow politicians of opposing political parties.